awslabs/aws-encryption-sdk-specification/changes/2020-07-20_put-cache-entry-returns-nothing/change.md

 ## Operational Implications

-We MUST change the Java and Python implementations of Put Cache Entry do not return the inserted cache entry.
+We MUST change the Java and Python implementations of Put Cache Entry to not return the inserted cache entry.

 ## Guide-level and Reference-level Explanation